 Let’s use the blue frame as an example.
 You could have a poster with a lot of that color, and you want to use the Hanover blue frame to accent it.
 How do you make it all pop, though?

 If you look at the color wheel, orange sits as blue’s direct opposite.
 So an orange-colored matboard would be really complimentary.
-Just something to consider when making your poster frame!
+Just something to consider when creating the best poster frame for your style!

 If You Decide To Add a Matboard, Be Aware of Size Limitations